OrangeFox86/DreamcastControllerUsbPico/README.md

 ### Sampling the Start Sequence

-The input PIO state machine will wait until **A** transitions LOW and then **B** toggles LOW then HIGH four times.
-The very next state transition must be **A** transitioning HIGH while **B** stays HIGH or the state machine will continue to wait for a start sequence.
-Once the start sequence is detected, the state machine triggers a non-blocking IRQ to signal to the application that the state machine is now reading data.
+The input PIO state machine will wait until **A** transitions LOW and then count how many times **B** toggles LOW then HIGH while making sure **A** doesn't transition HIGH until after **B** transitions HIGH.
+If the toggle count isn't 4, then the state machine keeps waiting.
+Otherwise, the state machine triggers a non-blocking IRQ to signal to the application that the state machine is now reading data.

 ### Sampling Data Bits